|

 Will anyone then pay heed?

-N.B.
-Gloss for the term 'alignment', in the sense of 'aligning to an axis' in 2:177.
-The word 'alignment' above stands for salat in the Arabic.
-However, it is most often translated as prayer or devotion.
-Another instance of its translation is duty.
-The word 'alignment' is used in a special sense to indicate that a conscious effort is made to ensure that any action does not 'go out of line' from the 'straight path'.
+In translating the ayats of The-Qur'an then, alignment in lieu of salat is to be understood and used in a special sense so as to indicate that a conscious effort is made to ensure that any action does not 'go out of line' from the 'straight path'.
 A good analogy is that of driving a car on a highway: any accomplished driver knows the need to control the steering well enough so that, at high speed, the car does not veer from its axis.
-This use of the term 'alignment, in the sense of 'aligning to an axis' is admittedly awkward at first glance and unconventional.
+Admittedly, this use of the term 'alignment – in the sense of 'aligning to an axis' – is both awkward at first glance and unconventional.

 Science, as is its wont, works through analysis, identification, naming and controlling.
 When scientific thinking becomes the dominant mode of organising society it can be said that the society has drifted aways from its natural way of being and towards a more contrived and artificial method of existence.